Updated May 2025

 As GenAI use becomes more and more common, standardized formats for citation and acknowledgement are becoming available for textual and non-textual outputs.

+Instructors may ask students to attest to their non-use of GenAI, or to describe their use of in sufficient detail.
 Standard templates or formats for acknowledging GenAI use, or non-use, may be used.
 These should be consistent with and specific to the assessment in question.

 • Student name, assessment title, date of submission, relevant course details.